How to scan

 Print a Bandicoot chart

 You can make your own Bandicoot chart in a few minutes.
-Start by downloading a Bandicoot chart (we recommend starting with an A4 size chart):
+Start by downloading a Bandicoot chart:

 - Open the document in any PDF viewer

 - In the print settings, choose High quality and Borderless settings

 - Cut out the large grey rectangular area from the centre of the chart